JiqianDong/carla_rl/readme.md

+# DRL-based collision avoidance with Carla

 This is the work 2.
-DRL-based collision avoidance with Carla.